-Type of Unit General Services Charge (weekly) Maintenance Reserve Fund contribution (weekly) All units pay a flat rate \$86.76 \$23.625
+Type of Unit General Services Charge (weekly) Maintenance Reserve Fund contribution (weekly) All units pay a flat rate \$86.76 \$11.755

-\Note the General Services Charge does not include the Maintenance Reserve Fund Contribution the best of its ability on the or acquired the village in July 2016 ar ne basis of information available.
-Wh t available to the village operator.
+^{}Note the General Services Charge does not include the Maintenance Reserve Fund Contribution the best of its ability on the Note: The village operator acquired the village in July 2016 and has completed this item 10.1 to the best of its ability on the basis of information available.
+Where items in the table have been left blank, this data is not available to the village operator.
 10.2 What costs relating to the units are not covered by the General Services Charge? (residents will need to pay these costs separately) ☑ Contents insurance☐ Home insurance (freehold units only)☑ Electricity☑ Gas □ Water⊠ Telephone⊠ Internet⊠ Pay TV□ Other 10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for and pay for while residing in the unit? ☐ Unit fixtures ☐ Unit appliances ☐ Unit appliances ☐ None Additional information If your unit includes a garden then your condition.
 You must keep your unit clean.
 You must take reasonable steps to than termites), including by having putermite treatments) carried out in your and whenever else the village operation.
-If you make any alterations or addition operator's consent, or if any alteration previous resident of the unit remain you take occupation, you are responsible to the unit reasonably be repaired.
+If you make any alterations or addition operator's consent, or if any alteration previous resident of the unit remain you take occupation, you are responsaintained and in good repair, and or cannot reasonably be repaired.
 You are also responsible for repairing attached to the unit and in the village. keep your unit free of pests (other pest control treatments (other than pur unit at your expense annually ator reasonably requires you to do ions to the unit with the village ons or additions made by a in, on or attached to the unit when ensible for keeping them clean, well replacing them if they are worn out 10.4 Does the operator offer a maintenance service or help residents arrange repairs and maintenance for their unit? are subject to accelerated wear bed Yes No Note: Subject to the exceptions refe operator is generally responsible for replacement of the unit and items in erred to in Item 10.3, the village r the maintenance, repair and Part 11 - Exit fees - whe en you leave the village